 Background vocalists Vicki Hampton and Robert "Bob" Bailey have sung behind the record-breaking country music phenomenon since the early 90s.
 The two, who also lent their locals to Wynonna Judd, have quite the list of credits to their names; although, the stars always seem to align where they end up right back with Brooks -- a place they unquestionably belong.

-Guitarist Johnny Garcia has been on the road with Trisha Yearwood for 25 years.
+Guitarist Johnny Garcia has have been on the road with Trisha Yearwood for 25 years.
 As luck may have it, Brooks merged the two bands in 2000 when he merged lives with Yearwood, and Garcia has now been sharing the stage with the Garth Brooks family for 16 years.
 Keyboard player, Steve Cox, also came to Brooks through the Yearwood merger, and third background vocalist, Karyn Rochelle, was added to the "Wall of Sound" through another strong Yearwood endorsement.

 The moral of the story: the Garth Brooks World Tour is more than work for those on stage.
 It's a true family affair.